Generic Name: codeine (KOE deen)

 Drink 6 to 8 full glasses of water daily to help prevent constipation while you are taking codeine.
 Do not use a stool softener (laxative) without first asking your doctor.

 Do not stop using codeine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using codeine.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?